 Table of Contents

-- A container used to organize and control access to content in Capacity, much like a file directory of folder.
+A directory is used to organize and control access to content in Capacity, much like a file directory of folder.

 Various methods of wording the same statement or question; such as “CD rate?” and “What are the current CD rate?”